Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

     - If you use the `UnityEngine.SceneManagement.SceneManager` during a netcode enabled game session, then those scenes will not be synchronized with currently connected or late joining clients.
       - A "late joining client" is a client that joins a game session that has already been started and there are already one or more clients connected
         - _All netcode aware objects spawned prior to a late joining client need to be synchronized with the late joining client._
-  -  The server is not required any clients to be currently connected before it starts loading scenes via the `NetworkSceneManager`
+  -  The server does not require any clients to be currently connected before it starts loading scenes via the `NetworkSceneManager`.
-    - any scene loaded via `NetworkSceneManager` will always default to being synchronized with clients
+    - Any scene loaded via `NetworkSceneManager` will always default to being synchronized with clients.
-      - _Scene validation is explained later in this document_
+      - _Scene validation is explained later in this document._

 :::warning
 Do not try to access the `NetworkSceneManager` when the `NetworkManager` is shutdown.
 The `NetworkSceneManager` is only instantiated when a `NetworkManager` is started. _This same rule is true for all Netcode systems that reside within the `NetworkManager`_.